SciSharp/LLamaSharp/README.md

 ### Model preparation

-There are two popular format of model file of LLM now, which are PyTorch format (.bin) and Huggingface format (.safetensors).
+There are two popular format of model file of LLM now, which are PyTorch format (.pth) and Huggingface format (.bin).
 LLamaSharp uses `GGUF` format file, which could be converted from these two formats.
 To get `GGUF` file, there are two options:

 1. Search model name + 'gguf' in [Huggingface](https://huggingface.co), you will find lots of model files that have already been converted to GGUF format.
 Please take care of the publishing time of them because some old ones could only work with old version of LLamaSharp.